rnsavinelli/notes-template/README.md

 ## Compilation

-As all other `.tex`, `.bib` files are either included or inputted into `notex.tex`, to compile this template run:
+As all other `.tex`, `.bib` files are either included or inputted into `notes.tex`, to compile this template run:

 ```
 pdflatex notes.tex